Employee Lifetime Value Explained

 Why ELTV Matters

-"In People, we have a bad habit of asking for things without using the words 'so that'.
-And when we do, we often say things which don’t sound clear to CEOs, 'so that we can improve engagement' or 'so that we can offer management training'...
-These don’t sound so good juxtaposed against Sales coming with a, 'so that we can increase revenue by 5%.'"
+My friend, Jessica Zwaan has also thought extensively about ELTV and points out that People teams often struggle when requesting resources because they don't frame their asks in revenue terms: "In People, we have a bad habit of asking for things without using the words 'so that'.
+And when we do, we often say things which don't sound clear to CEOs, 'so that we can improve engagement' or 'so that we can offer management training'...
+These don't sound so good juxtaposed against Sales coming with a, 'so that we can increase revenue by 5%.'"
+ELTV provides a framework to shift this conversation from cost-center thinking to revenue-impact language.

 Where Current Performance Measurement Falls Short